Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 2. The weld forces are evaluated based on the contact forces or the underlying elements.

-In a multi-body part the root edge of the weld is shared in two shared faces that will cause an error in the reaction force summation.
+In a multi-body part the root edge of the weld part is shared in two shared faces that will cause an error in the reaction force summation.
 In the contact section the forces are derived from the contact side of the contact pair.

 To have the best results you must make sure that the contact side is on the weld part and to use Behavior = “Asymmetric” and Formulation = “Augmented Lagrange”, since the contact side normally has the finer mesh.
 The Create Weld contacts will use these settings.

-With the new Weld Settings option Weld Force Extraction = “Underlying Element” bonded contacts with Formulation = “MPC” are now allowed even though they don’t save contact results.
+With the new Weld Strength Settings option Weld Force Extraction = “Underlying Element” bonded contacts with Formulation = “MPC” are allowed even though they don’t save contact results.
 For solid models without weld parts this does not influence the result quality.

 Note that “Program Controlled” formulation may use “MPC” so make sure that e.g. “Augmented Lagrange” or “Pure Penalty” formulation is used if setting the option Weld Force Extraction = “Contact Element”.